How Grünenthal supports people affected by Thalidomide

 - Another important aspect of independent living is the self-reliant accomplishment of personal hygiene.
 For this reason, the Grünenthal Foundation also finances modifications of bathrooms.
 These efforts focus on walk-in showers, non-slip floor tiles, height-adjustable wash basins, full-body dryers, and foot-operated fixtures.

 - Another central area of our support focuses on mobility outside of the home.
 Most Thalidomide-affected people find it difficult to use local public transportation.
 Having their own car is key to preserving social contact and participating in social life.
-For this reason, we also support the financing of passenger car modifications or the purchase of adapted bicycles.
+For this reason, we also support financing passenger car modifications or the purchase of adapted bicycles.

-The German “Contergan Foundation for Disabled People”
+The German Federal “Contergan Foundation for Disabled People”

 Data and Facts